 SECRET BEDROOM RECORDINGS REVEALED!
-WHITE HINTERLAND: KAIROS (DEAD OCEANS)by Katy Henriksen
+WHITE HINTERLAND: KAIROS (DEAD OCEANS)

 “Chirpy,” “naive,” “dainty,” “breezy,” and “precious” are all words that were once heaped on in oversized portions to describe the sounds of Phylactery Factory, the first album 25-year-old Casey Dienel released as White Hinterland.
 Yes, Dienel sang a song about an art deco house.
 Yes, she strummed the ukulele and wrote bittersweet, keyboard-driven melodies.
 Yes, her music was of a cinematic scope and contained elements of both jazz and folk.
 For that, she was pigeonholed, compared to Regina Spektor and Joanna Newsom, and labeled “girly.”